Table of Contents

 Phelippes was by no means the first codebreaker in England.
 Nor was Spain unaware of such activities.

 As early as 1569 the Spanish were aware of deciphering activities in England.

 There is a copy of a cipher which bears a note "The great cipher sent in the year 1580" in French.
 This has a cipher alphabet but has no system for syllables except for defining symbols for monosyllabic words la, le, les, luy, ceulx.
 Ilz, quand, and car, Votre Majesté, and Prince de Parme The nomenclature includes numerical codes 10-685.
+(The nomenclature shows it was intended for use in Flanders.)
 Some common phrases can be represented by a letter with a dot on either side.

 In 1581, Philip II provided the Duke of Medina Sidonia a special cipher to be used only with the King.

 In 1581, Philip II won the succession of the Portuguese throne and resided in Lisbon until February 1583.